Sacred waters: Chichen Itza

 The ancient Maya people valued social order and their society flourished because of the structure of their order.
 The ancient Maya strived and focused their actions on pleasing their many gods.
 Essentially, the Maya believed that the world consisted of three layers: the watery underworld, the middle earthly realm, and the sky realm.
 The Maya viewed bodies of water as a direct connection to the watery underworld and underground water obtained through a cave as an even better connection to spirits and deities.
 Cenotes are very important to the Mayas.
 The famous Sacred Cenote at Chichen Itza proves to be important with the many findings of artifacts and skeletal remains.
 Sacrifices were common at this site among the ancient Maya.
 Different people were sacrificed and findings show that most of the people were men and children.
-Like any archeological site, looting is problem in preserving and studying the cenote at Chichen Itza.
+Like any archeological site, looting is a problem in preserving and studying the cenote at Chichen Itza.